yw-tech-lab/portfolio-group/pages/_assignments/tutorial04.md

 └── style.css          # style.css you just made
 ```

+Note that you can have additional files and folders in your repo directory, so long as the ones listed above are in there.

 ### Commit your changes and push to GitHub
 Once you've set up your two new files, go ahead and commit everything and push your new files to GitHub.